• Link to Facebook

 Environmental Control Units and Speech Generating Devices – AdaptABILITY is key

-Whether someone is a individual with quadriplegia because of a spinal cord injury or debilitating disease such as amyotrophic lateral sclerosis (ALS) or multiple sclerosis (MS), the key to independence is found in the adaptability of their environmental control unit (ECU) or speech generating device (SGD).
+Whether someone is a quadriplegic because of a spinal cord injury or debilitating disease such as amyotrophic lateral sclerosis (ALS) or multiple sclerosis (MS), the key to independence is found in the adaptability of their environmental control unit (ECU) or speech generating device (SGD).
 The autonoME is a combined ECU and SGD with full augmentative and assistive communication (AAC) capabilities.
 Powered by the easy to learn and very popular Grid 3 software, the autonoME can be controlled using various input methods.
 Let’s take a closer look:

 Touch